haddonm/makehtml/README.md

 # Latest Changes

--   2021-10-17 0.0.5 Deprecated the use of cleanslate in setuphtml and replaced that with the function cleanrundir, which explcitly asks permission to delete a bunch of files and so should be less dangerous.

--   2021-09-10 0.0.4 Placed each runnote on separate line.

--   2021-09-08 0.0.3 Added the harvest strategy file name (if provided).
+- 2024-02-19 0.1.1 Updated the readme file so the example works with new libraries **codeutils** and **hplot**, adjusted ‘setuphtml()’ to remove the deprecated ‘cleanslate’ (see ‘cleanrundir()’ function).

 # makehtml

 <!-- badges: start -->
 <!-- badges: end -->

-Generic R code for producing multi-tabbed HTML output for plotted results in a specific directory.
-The objective is to provide a standard method for an initial presentation of extensive results from an analysis.
-Rmarkdown is wondferful but sometimes one just needs to review the data and the results and so needs a convenient way of viewing tables and plots. makehtml aims to provide that method.
+Generic R code for producing multi-tabbed HTML output for plotted and tabulating results into a specific directory.
+The objective is to provide a standard method for an initial presentation of what can be extensive results from an analysis.
+Rmarkdown and Rmd files are wonderful but sometimes one just needs to review the data and the results and so needs a convenient way of viewing tables and plots.
+**makehtml** aims to provide that method.

 This code is adapted and revised from code put together by Ian Taylor inside the R package **r4ss**.
-Essentially it creates a CSS3 file that is used by a series of HTML files, each of which represents a user defined category of results.
+Essentially it creates a CSS file that is used by a series of HTML files, each of which represents a user defined category of results (each generates a single tab in an internal wedsite.

 All plots should be .png files, and all tables are derived from saved .csv files.

-All files, the CSS, HTML, .png and csv files are saved to a user defined directory (*rundir*), which is the main user input requirement.
-One can now provide a name for the webpages rather than use the default, which, for my convenience is set to ‘aMSE’, and this can be done in the *make\_html* function by changing the value of the *analysis* argument.
+All files, the CSS, HTML, .png and .csv files are saved to a user defined directory (*rundir*), which is the main user input requirement.
+One can now provide a name for the webpages rather than use the default, which is set to ‘packagename’, so you might want to change that, and this can be done in the *make_html()* function by changing the value of the *packagename* and *htmlname* arguments.

 ## Installation